metafacture/metafacture-playground/contributing.md

 ##### Functional Review

 In functional review, the actual behavior of the bugfix or the new feature is reviewed.
 If the reviewer finds problems or has comments during the review, they describe the issues providing links or screenshots that show the behavior, and reassign the team member that submitted the issue, leaving the issue in the review column.
-If everything works as expected, the reviewer post a +1 comment on the issue, unassigns themself, and assign the linked pull request to the code reviewer suggested in the pull request.
+If everything works as expected, the reviewer post a +1 comment on the issue, unassigns themself, and assign the linked pull request to the code reviewer suggested in the issue.

 ##### Code Review